 - The balance of the A Trust that remains after the estate tax bill is paid passes to the final beneficiaries.
 Note that the beneficiaries of the A Trust and B Trust can be different.

-As illustrated above, effective use of the AB Trust system allows married couples to pass on up to $10,680,000 to their final beneficiaries, free from any federal estate taxes.
-AB Trust planning also allows married couples to minimize estate taxes while ensuring that their separate estates will ultimately pass to the beneficiaries of their choice and in the manner of their choice.
+Effective use of the AB Trust system allows married couples to pass on up to $23.4 million to their final beneficiaries, free from any federal estate taxes based on 2021 limits while ensuring that their separate estates will ultimately pass to the beneficiaries of their choice and in the manner of their choice.

 Portability of the Estate Tax Exemption

 If the value of the deceased spouse's estate is under the value of the federal estate tax exemption so that there is no need to establish and fund the A Trust, then the unused portion of the deceased spouse's estate tax exemption can be transferred and added to the surviving spouse's estate tax exemption by timely filing a federal estate tax return, IRS Form 706.
 This will be important for couples who have lopsided estates (for example, a second or later marriage where one spouse is wealthier than the other) or where the surviving spouse's estate increases significantly in value after the first spouse's death.